LAST UPDATED: February 7, 2023

 - Will you need an extra car?
 If so, either the kids can rent one for pick up at the airport, or you can rent an additional one for the time they are there and lend them yours.
 And remember to arrange for infant car seats or booster seats if your grandkids need them.

-Be sure to book any rental cars well in advance and shop around for the best deal, as there’s still a shortage of rental cars and prices have gone up considerably since the pandemic.
+Be sure to book any rental cars well in advance and shop around for the best deal, as prices have gone up considerably since the pandemic.

 - What about sleeping arrangements?
 If you have babies or toddlers arriving, you will need a lot of accessories!
 It is much easier to rent them locally than buy - you can rent cribs, crib sheets, highchairs and more!